May 19, 2014

 • The "ballet story" concerning Le nozze di Figaro is nice, but it has been shown ages ago that it is purely fictional.
 There is no documentary confirmation that dancers were hired for the complete production of Figaro in 1786.

 • Franz de Paula Hofer's annual salary in 1788 at St. Stephen's Cathedral was 25 gulden, but (just like another writer, who in her new book calls Hofer a "penniless violinist") Selby is unaware of the fact that Hofer was a court musician and held several well-paid jobs simultaneously.
 Why should Josepha Weber have married a poor church mouse?
 At the time of his death, Hofer was making 360 gulden a year at the Court and 100 gulden at St. Stephen's, and he had additional jobs in other churches.
 Selby's claim (p.
 142) that he "left Josepha and their daughter burdened with enormous debts" is simply false.
-Franz Hofer's debts were managable: unlike Mozart he had actually joined the Tonkünstler-Sozietät to secure the livelihood of his widow and child.
-Between the death of her first husband on 14 June 1796, and her second marriage on 23 December 1797, Josepha Hofer was paid a pension from the Tonkünstler-Sozietät which, according to § 15 of the society's regulations in 1797, was passed on to her daughter who received it until 1813, the year she married Karl Hönig.
+Franz Hofer's debts were managable, because, unlike Mozart, he had actually joined the Tonkünstler-Sozietät to secure the livelihood of his widow and child.
+Between the death of her first husband on 14 June 1796, and her second marriage on 23 December 1797, Josepha Hofer was paid a pension from the Tonkünstler-Sozietät which, according to § 15 of the society's regulations, in 1797 was passed on to her daughter who received it until 1813, the year she married Karl Hönig.

-An unpublished document, issued on 21 July 1788 by the "Stadtwiener Conscriptions Amt", stating that Franz Hofer "is 31 years of age, Catholic, was born in Vienna, is employed as K.K.
-Hof-Capell Musicus, has been living at Stadt 587 for twelve years" and that "the conscription office does not object to his marriage".
+An unpublished document, issued on 21 July 1788, by the "Stadtwiener Conscriptions Amt", stating that Franz Hofer "is 31 years of age, Catholic, was born in Vienna, is employed as K.K.
+Hof-Capell Musicus, has been living at Stadt 587 for twelve years", and that "the conscription office does not object to his marriage".
 The information in the Dokumente that Hofer only became a court musician in 1789 is false.

 • Landstraße No. 224 was not "a large house".
 It was rather small.
 The Danish actor Joachim Daniel Preisler did not visit the Mozarts in 1787 at Landstraße No. 224, but in 1788 at Alsergrund No. 135.